“The most powerful tool we have as developers is automation.”

 – Scott Hanselman

-DevOps is a buzzword we have been hearing a lot about in recent times and a lot of people and organizations are using it now.
-There is no single right answer for the question “What is DevOps”.
-It is all about perception, experience and understanding of the culture of the organization and how it fits in the current era.
+DevOps is a buzzword we have been hearing a lot about in recent times with many organizations using it now.
+There is no single right answer to the question “What is DevOps”.
+It is all about perception, experience, and understanding of the culture of the organization and how it fits in the current era.
 However, we will try to answer this frequently asked question.

 What Is DevOps?

 “DevOps is a software development and delivery process.”